holedev/nextjs-faster/memory-bank/productContext.md

 # Product Context

 ## Purpose
-This starter kit addresses common challenges in modern web application development by providing a pre-configured, production-ready foundation.
+This kit addresses common challenges in modern web application development by providing a pre-configured, production-ready foundation.
 It aims to reduce setup time and enforce best practices from the start.

 ## Problems Solved